microsounds/kagami/readme.md

 Only the characters `A-Za-z0-9_` can be used as macro identifiers.

+Expanded `{MACROS}` cannot contain `\n` newlines, they will be stripped by the preprocessor.
+This is a limitation of `sed`, use inline HTML in macro expansions if you need line breaks.

 ### Global Macros
 These are generated and exported at startup and do not change during runtime.